 A lot of research has been done on fish oil and how it affects overall brain health.
 Just like vitamin E, we should be getting the fatty acids in fish oil in our actual diet.
 But if you don’t, a supplement might be just what the doctor ordered (and again, please check with your doctor before taking any supplements).

-Fish oil contains omega 3 fatty acids.
-The 3 in omega 3 is because there are actually 3 different fatty acids in omega 3: EPA, DPA, and DHA.
+Fish oil contains omega-3 fatty acids.
+The 3 in omega-3 refers to the 3 different fatty acids in omega-3: EPA, DPA, and DHA.

 Omega 3s are found in cell membranes, and studies have shown that consuming them may help protect cell health in the brain by helping build cell membranes throughout the body.